Best Spinning Reel

 Not only is the gear system extremely durable, but they also provide smooth retrieval through a bearing system that supports the pinion gear and keeps it and the main drive gear in perfect alignment and have termed this technology as “X-Ship.”

 This technology keeps the gears turning smoothly even when great pressure is applied that would normally cause gears to torque and flex out of place, making your retrieval seem jerky.
+If you’ve read our Shimano Nasci review, you’ll know that the brand is notorious for its versatile gear ratio and that’s just as present in this reel too.

 Of course, we cannot do a product review without mentioning the bearing systems.
 All models of the Shimano Stradic have a 6+1 bearing system.
 Six S A-RB bearings that are high quality and also shielded to provide added corrosion resistance.
 It also features one anti- reverse, instant-stop bearing at the reel crank.